 Netessine and Yakubovich believe that this kind of gamification can be successfully implemented in any business where there’s “a best location or a preferred shift, and as long as performance can be evaluated and ranked.”
-And the benefits go beyond “productivity and profit gains.”
-Managers also get “freed from many of the tasks involved in appraising employees,” which means they “can focus more attention on activities that really count.”
+And the benefits don’t stop with productivity and profit.
+Managers are also “freed from many of the tasks involved in appraising employees,” which means they “can focus more attention on activities that really count.”

 Even if you’d rather not use the leaderboard to assign work, it can still be incredibly effective for motivation.